Feynman parametrization: Two denominators

 which is valid for any complex numbers A and B as long as 0 is not contained in the line segment connecting A and B. The formula helps to evaluate integrals like:

 If A(p) and B(p) are linear functions of p, then the last integral can be evaluated using substitution.

+Multiple denominators

 More generally, using the Dirac delta function $\delta$:

 This formula is valid for any complex numbers A1,...,An as long as 0 is not contained in their convex hull.